 Who Are China's Big Tech Companies & What Do They Do?

-Did you know that the number of people on the Internet in China is more than double the population of the US?
+Did you know that the number of people on the Internet in China is roughly three times the population of the US?

 As China's role in the global economy accelerates, established US technology firms are beginning to feel the heat.
 With a population of almost 1.4 billion, China is home to over 17% of the world's population and some of the hottest technology businesses on the planet.